 Commitment to Children’s Learning

 We believe that providing a safe and secure learning environment is the key to a happy, healthy, confident and thriving child through nurturing and consistent relationships.
-Educators facilitate children to be confident and involved learners.
-This is achieved by using the children’s interests and development, as a basis to intentionally implement our educational program.
+Educators support children’s agency by empowering children to be confident and involved learners.
+This is achieved by using the children’s voices, their interests and development, as a basis to intentionally implement our educational program.
 We use the EYLF and Belonging Being and Becoming to guide the implementation of our educational environment.
-We encourage children to be environmentally responsible and teach them the importance of sustainable practices and utilise the outdoor setting as an equally important learning environment.
+We encourage children to be environmentally responsible and teach them the importance of sustainable practices and utilise the outdoor setting including excursions as an equally important learning environment.

 Professional Partnerships with Families and Children

 Our highly skilled educators provide a welcoming, respectful and inclusive environment.
 We aim to achieve a sense of belonging for the children by recognising and celebrating their culture, facilitating a connection with their home, families and communities.
 We acknowledge that these are the relationships children and their families value the most.
 We believe in fostering meaningful relationships with children to guide the educational program and prescribe to the ‘circle of security’ program to establish trusting relationships and provide secure transitions.
-Equally, we strive to nurture supportive relationships between children and encourage them to celebrate one another’s achievements.
+Equally, we strive to nurture supportive relationships between children and encourage them to celebrate one other’s achievements.
+We aspire to provide more cross-room collaboration with the children to allow opportunities to support, grow and learn from each other.

 Professional Development and On-going Learning